Highlights of GOP compromise bill to overhaul tax code

 Share via Email

-WASHINGTON — Republicans in Congress have blended separate tax bills passed by the House and Senate into compromise legislation that seeks to achieve a sweeping overhaul of the nation's tax code.
-GOP leaders are looking toward passage of the final package by the House and Senate this week, with the aim of sending the measure to President Donald Trump to sign before Christmas.
+WASHINGTON — Republicans in Congress are pressing the legislative finish line on their sweeping revamp of the nation's tax code, with a final vote in the House set for Wednesday.
+President Donald Trump is aching to sign it before Christmas.

 Highlights of the legislation, which would make about $1.5 trillion in tax cuts: